root-foundation/root/README.md

 Your personal token's value is grounded in your equities in companies and other personal tokens.
 A portion of the capital you gain when selling equity in a company or personal token is sent to your personal token shareholders — proportional to the equity they hold (i.e. dividends).

-Unlike company shareholders, personal token shareholders have _no_ “ownership” or control over anything the personal token owner does. **The owner of the personal token retains absolute, complete agency**.
+Unlike company shareholders, personal token shareholders have _no_ “ownership", control or say over the personal token owner or anything they do.

+**The owner of the personal token retains absolute, complete agency and control**.

 ## Network of personal tokens

 Personal tokens can't exist in a vacuum.
 We need many functions in order to have a thriving ecosystem of individuals investing in each other through their personal tokens (e.g., fighting fraud, enabling discovery, etc.).
 In order to finance such functions this system will collect a small _equity fee_: a micro stake in every personal token that has successfully raised funds.

 To be able to collect this equity fee, we have another _type_ of token called the _network token_.
-An instance of a network token (“NetworkToken”) represents the collective potential of the _entire_ network through its micro stakes in all personal tokens.
+An instance of a network token (i.e., “NetworkToken”) represents the collective potential of the _entire_ network through its micro stakes in all personal tokens.
 The wallet associated with the NetworkToken is the network's treasury that helps finance all of its functions.

 ## Personal tokens will democratize opportunity